 Simplified, it looks like this:

-Look Out: watch your negative signs in a fraction bar. is the same as , which is also the same as , but it is not the same as , which would equal .
+Look Out: watch your negative signs in a fraction bar. is the same as , which is also the same as , but it's not the same as , which would equal .